unDocUMeantIt/bash_script_skeleton/README.md

 Like said, all scripts come with a usage message.
 I like that one structured and colored as well, it's nice to read and easier to find what you are looking for.
 So I wrote a `usage` function that over time became quite versatile.
 Depending on what section of the usage message you want to write, it produces a different layout.
 It will usually start printing from the start of a line with a defined indentation, to make sure that all scripts' usage messages have a very similar appearance to also improve their comprehensability.

 An initiated script will already include an example usage message for you to study and adjust.
-In general, it is combined by multiple calls to `usage`, each with a definition of the section type as its second argument, and then one or more arguments (depending on the section type), i.e., the text you want to be shown.
+In general, it is combined by multiple calls to `usage`, each with a definition of the section type as its second argument, and then one or more arguments (depending on the section type), i.&#8239;e., the text you want to be shown.

 For instance, to document the argument `-e` with the explanation `show an example`, you would add: